-[[MG(10dec)-to-YF: move centrallity more to summary of funseq2]]We will use the regulatory element - target gene pairs to connect the non-coding variants into a variety of networks -- e.g. regulatory network, metabolic pathways, etc. We will examine their network centralities, such as hubs, bottlenecks and hierarchies, as we know that disruption of highly connected genes or their regulatory elements is more likely to be deleterious\cite{23505346,18077332}.
-Moreover, the interpretation of the functional impact of variants can be enhanced if the function of its target protein-coding genes is known.
-We will incorporate prior knowledge of genes, such as known cancer-driver genes\cite{14993899} and actionable genes (‘druggable’ genes)\cite{22585170} into our annotation scheme.
-We will also make the scheme flexible so it can integrate gene expression studies in cancer cases vs controls to increase predictive power for identification of functional variants (e.g. using DESeq\cite{20979621}).
+We will use the regulatory element - target gene pairs to connect the non-coding variants into a variety of networks -- e.g. regulatory network, metabolic pathways, etc. We will examine their network centralities, such as hubs, bottlenecks and hierarchies, as we know that disruption of highly connected genes or their regulatory elements is more likely to be deleterious\cite{23505346,18077332}.

-*** C-5-c Further prioritization based on allelic analysis
+** Variant Prioritization: based on allelic analysis

-[[MG-to-TG]]

 After performing functional annotation based prioritization of variants, we will further up-weight those associated with allele-specific activity.

-**** C-5-c-i We have extensive experience in allelic analyses

-[[dec12 JC]]
+*** Preliminary Results (allelic)

 A specific class of regulatory variants is one that is related to allele-specific events.
 These are cis-regulatory variants that are associated with allele-specific binding (ASB), particularly of transcription factors or DNA-binding proteins, and allele-specific expression (ASE)\cite{20567245,20846943}.
 We have previously developed a tool, AlleleSeq,\cite{21811232} for the detection of candidate variants associated with ASB and ASE.
 Using AlleleSeq, we have spearheaded allele-specific analyses in several major consortia publications, including ENCODE and the 1000 Genomes Project\cite{22955620,22955619,24092746}.
 Overall, we found that these allelic variants are under differential selection from non-allelic ones\cite{22955619,24092746}.
 By constructing regulatory networks based on ASB of TFs and ASE of their target genes, we further revealed substantial coordination between allele-specific binding and expression\cite{22955619}.
 Furthermore, we have provided the AlleleSeq tool, lists of detected allelic variants, and the constructed personal diploid genome and transcriptome of NA12878 on\cite{0000003}.

-**** C-5-c-ii Variant prioritization based on allelic activity & eQTL association (AlleleDB module)
+*** Research Plan (allelic): Variant prioritization based on allelic activity

-[[dec12 JC]]

-[[MG(3mar): shorten to para]] [[TG(8mar): shortened; kept JC’s original text below (grey)]]